WHEN IS THE EVENT IN 2019?

-If you don't already have your tickets but you have purchased them, then they can be collect prior to 4pm on Thursday 16 August from the Glasgow Royal Concert Hall or City Halls.
-On the day of the event they can be collected from the box offices at Glasgow Green (NB - on Friday, one box office is open, the North box office on Greendyke Street and at the People's Palace on the east approach to the event).
+If you don't already have your tickets but you have purchased them, then they can be collect prior to 4pm on Thursday 15 August from the Glasgow Royal Concert Hall or City Halls.
+On the day of the event they can be collected from the box offices at Glasgow Green (NB - on Friday, two box offices are open, the North box office on Greendyke Street and at the People's Palace on the east approach to the event).

 WILL I BE ABLE TO EAT ON-SITE?

 Yes, a wide variety of catering will be available on site.